andrelehto/Harware-finder/README.md

 ## Using `Hardware-finder`

 Hardware-finder is run as a CLI-tool.
-To recieve the available commands run:
+To recieve available commands run:
 ```terminal
 .\Harware-finder.exe -h
 ```